dzorlu/sdc/advanced_lane_detection/README.md

 self.s = _kalman_gain * _residual + self.s
 ```

-Kalman filter is initialized such that it takes 1 second for the filter completely adjust to the measurement difference of 10 pixels.
-For example, given the previous state of the pixel at x = 200 and constant measurement at x = 220, the lane tracking object will take 2 seconds to shift the state of the pixel point completely.

 The video streams at a 25 pixels per second, which translates into 25 update steps to fully adjust.

-the weighted average of prediction and measurement is based on variances.
-The more confidence you have on your priors, it will be more difficult to move the mean. `kalman_gain` x `_residual` gives you the adjustment in pixels.
+Kalman filter is initialized such that it takes 1 second for the filter completely adjust to the measurement difference of 25 pixels.
+For example, given the previous state of the pixel at x = 200 and constant measurement at x = 225, the lane tracking object will take 1 second to shift the state of the pixel point completely.

+Pixels in the horizon adjust twice faster and the adjustment speed increases monotonically from the front of the car out to the horizon.
+This means that we have lower measurement noise as we go out to horizon.
+The implementation details of the filter can be found in [kalman_filter.py]

 []()